Visit the EEC

 Q: How long is a standard visit?

-Teachers should allow one and a half hours for a standard group visit, however times can be varied to suit a particular group's needs.
+Teachers should allow around 1 hour for a standard group visit, however times can be varied to suit a particular group's needs.
+It is usually possible to combine your EEC visit with learning experiences with the Constitutional Centre and Parliament House, to make a whole day of engaging civics education.

 Q: Is there public parking available at the Electoral Education Centre?